Gospel of Pseudo-Matthew: Authorship and composition date

+Neither the author nor the place of composition are known, leaving the origins of Pseudo-Matthew mysterious.
+It is thought that the creator was more of a compiler and editor of existing stories, rather than someone writing original material.

-According to the research of J. Gijsel and R. Beyers (1997), the archetype of the Gospel of Pseudo-Matthew's Recensio-α dates to 800 AD and the composition date to the first half of the seventh century, maybe to around 600 and 625 AD.
-Gijsel writes that Joachim's representation in Pseudo-Matthew is meant to evoke the model figure of a Merovingian nobleman, this one, according to Gijsel, being Dagobert I during his reign (629–639).
-According to Berthold, the composition date of the Gospel of Pseudo-Matthew is around 650 AD at the earliest, due to the fact that it "shows literary dependence on Vita Agnetis of Pseudo-Ambrose", which itself was used in De Virginitate by Aldhelm in 690 AD.
-According to G. Schneider, the Gospel of Pseudo-Matthew was composed in the 8th or 9th century during the Carolingian dynasty.
+Surviving manuscripts of the Gospel of Pseudo-Matthew date from the 9th century to the 16th century.
+However, scholars believe the gospel was authored earlier than the 9th century.
+According to Jan Gijsel and Rita Beyers, the archetype of the Gospel of Pseudo-Matthew's Recension A dates to 800 AD, and the original composition date might be in the first half of the seventh century, around 600 to 625 AD.
+They suggest that the author might have been a monk who liked the Gospel of James, and refashioned it to emphasize Mary as living the ideal life a monk or nun might aspire to.
+Gijsel writes that Joachim's representation in Pseudo-Matthew is meant to evoke the model figure of a Merovingian nobleman, and believes it is consistent with praise of Dagobert I who reigned from 629–639 AD.
+According to Michael Berthold, the composition date of the Gospel of Pseudo-Matthew is around 650 AD at the earliest, due to the fact that it "shows literary dependence on Vita Agnetis of Pseudo-Ambrose", which itself was used in De Virginitate by Aldhelm in 690 AD.
+According to Gerhard Schneider, the Gospel of Pseudo-Matthew was composed in the 8th or 9th century during the Carolingian dynasty.
+Brandon Hawk suggests that the broadest range of possibilities is from 550-800 AD, with the work showing familiarity with the 6th century Rule of Saint Benedict, but agrees with Gijsel that the 7th century is the most likely.

 The work expanded over time.
 The base content of Pseudo-Matthew shares many similarities with, and likely used as a source, the apocryphal Gospel of James.
 The attribution of the work to Matthew was not present in the earliest versions; the claim Matthew wrote the gospel was only added two centuries later, in the prologue correspondence between the bishops and Jerome.
 The similar Gospel of James had been condemned in Western Christianity by Jerome due to its reference to Jesus having brothers; seemingly in an attempt to avoid a similar condemnation, the prologue was added wherein an authority no less than Jerome himself translates the work from Matthew and approves of it.
 Similarly, the later sections which include a version of the Infancy Gospel of Thomas are not present in the oldest manuscripts, suggesting that the merging of the Gospel of Thomas content into the combined Pseudo-Matthew work happened later.